 The object of the first visit is twofold: we want to screen the child for any developmental problems, and we want them to have a fun, easy visit.
 In our experience, if a child’s first visit is fun, they will enjoy coming to the dentist for their whole life.
 If we wait until their first visit is an emergency after a bike accident or something, they will always have a small amount of reluctance.

-At their first visit, we will gently examine your child’s teeth and gums.
+At their first visit, we will gently examine your child’s teeth and gums, and review any habits such as thumb-sucking.
 Radiographs may be taken (to reveal decay and check on the progress of your child’s permanent teeth under the gums).
 We may clean your child’s teeth and apply topical fluoride to help protect the teeth against decay.
 We will make sure your child is receiving adequate fluoride at home.
 Most important of all, we will review with you how to clean and care for your child’s teeth.